ankitects/anki-manual/browsing.md

 If you drag the mouse or hold <kbd>Ctrl</kbd> or <kbd>Command</kbd> to select multiple rows, the editor will be temporarily hidden.
 Various operations (such as changing the deck) can operate on multiple cards or notes at once, independent of the active mode.
-Therefore in Cards Mode, a note is considered to be selected if any of its cards is selected, and in Notes Mode, a card is considered to be selected if its note is selected.
-If an operation only works for a single card (like showing card info), and Notes Mode is active, it's performed on the current note's card with index 1.
+Therefore in Cards mode, a note is considered to be selected if any of its cards is selected, and in Notes mode, a card is considered to be selected if its note is selected.
+If an operation only works for a single card (like showing card info), and Notes mode is active, it's performed on the current note's first card.

 The background color will change depending on the card and note.
-In Cards Mode, a row is assigned the first applicable of the following colors:
-The color of its flag if any; a shade of yellow if the card is suspended; a shade of purple if its note is marked.
-In Notes Mode, only the last criterion applies.
+In Cards mode, Anki will change the color of the row depending on the state of the card.
+The first match will be used: 1. if flagged, use the flag color; 2. if suspended, yellow; 3. if marked, purple.
+In Notes mode, color is only applied to marked notes.
 For more information about marked notes and suspended cards, see [Editing and More](studying.md#editing-and-more).